srcset and sizes attribute

 density/device pixel ratio into account.
 See the worked example below for more details.

-It might seem like you could use the media conditions in sizes
+It might seem like you could use the media conditions in sizes to control art direction.
+For example,

 you might specify that on devices that were less than 300px you use a square image, but on devices that are larger